Citizens' Assembly on Electoral Reform (British Columbia)

 The Citizens' Assembly on Electoral Reform was created by the government of British Columbia, Canada to investigate changes to the provincial electoral system.
-On October 25, 2004, it proposed replacing the province's existing first past the post (FPTP) system with BC-STV, a single transferable vote (STV) system.
-This recommendation was put to the electorate-at-large in a referendum held concurrently with the 2005 provincial election.
-In order for the results to be binding, the referendum required a super-majority including approval by 60% of voters overall and simple majorities in 60% of the 79 districts in order to pass.
-In the event, the second of these thresholds was easily met, with a majority supporting the reform in 77 out of 79 electoral districts, but the overall vote fell short of the 60% requirement, with 57.69% of the votes in favour.
+On October 25, 2004, the citizens' assembly proposed replacing the province's existing first past the post (FPTP) system with BC-STV, a single transferable vote (STV) system.
+This recommendation was put to the electorate in a referendum in 2005 held during that year's provincial election.
+The provincial government required the referendum to achieve a super-majority of 60 percent of voters and simple majorities in 60 percent of the 79 districts in order to pass.
+The second of these thresholds was easily met, with a majority supporting the reform in 77 out of 79 electoral districts, but the overall vote fell short of the 60 percent requirement, with 57.69 percent of the votes in favour.
+A second referendum in 2009 on adopting the STV system also failed to pass carrying 8 electoral districts and 39.09 percent of the overall vote.

-Another referendum on adopting the STV system was held and defeated during BC's 2009 provincial election.
-The referendum passed in only 8 electoral districts, and only 39.09% of the electorate voted in favour of it.
+The assembly has been credited with inspiring experiments in Canada (including Ontario), Ireland and Australia among others.